mooreryan/ocaml_vg_example_plot/README.md

 ```

 In particular, this will ensure you have the pinned version of `vg`, which is needed to work with `brr` rather than the jsoo library.

+## JS bundle size

+The generated JavaScript is 125KB (43KB gzipped).
+Not too bad, all things considered.